kdsaunders89/Threat-Hunting-Simulation/README.md

 ## Response Taken

-TOR usage was confirmed on the endpoint `Kevon-Projects-` by the user `employee`.
+TOR usage was confirmed on the endpoint `Kevon-Projects-` by the user `labuser`.
 The device was isolated, and the user's direct manager was notified.

 ---